maxmind/libmaxminddb/README.md

     $ sudo port install libmaxminddb

+# Requirements

+libmaxminddb requires a minimum of POSIX.1-2001 support.
+If not specified at compilation time, it defaults to requesting POSIX.1-2008 support.

 # Bug Reports

 Please report bugs by filing an issue with our GitHub issue tracker at